Bigdasgit/agnes-kdd26/README.md

-# AGNES
-## AGNES: Accelerating Storage-based GNN Training for Graph Neural Networks
+# AGNES: Accelerating Storage-based GNN Training for Graph Neural Networks

 This repository provides a reference implementation of *AGNES* as described in the following paper:
 > AGNES: Accelerating Storage-based GNN Training for Graph Neural Networks<br>